 In the case when a woman gets pregnant and is not married, because of sex outside of marriage, or from rape, we work with them differently.
 In this society when people know that a woman is pregnant outside of marriage, even if she was sexually abused, her family might kill her.
 This is extremely common unless she is helped confidentially.

-So to save these women’s lives, in these cases we coordinate with the police family protection department.
-If the pregnancy is below 10 weeks we can help them, but in cases where the pregnancy is more advanced we refer her to the government.
+So to save these women’s lives, If the pregnancy is below 10 weeks we can help them through coordination with the police family protection unit, but in cases where the pregnancy is more advanced we can only refer her to the government.

 In one case we had a fifteen year old girl who was brought in by her older sister as her period was delayed.
 The doctor checked her and she saw she was pregnant.
 At first she was unable to talk about it but it became clear that she had been abused by her brother-in-law.